 If you do too much BB bicep curl volume, then you'll likely feel physically under-recovered and mentally unmotivated.
 This, in turn, will lead to strength regression, it'll impair your ability to get a pump, and you'll also find it harder or impossible to gain new muscle.

 Instead, you're much better off performing 3-5 quality standing barbell curl sets per session in conjunction with one other arm exercise.
-You can always scale up the training volume as the mesocycle progresses, or as you generally get closer to your genetic potential.
+You can always scale up the training volume and progress beyond a basic bicep workout as the mesocycle progresses (or as you generally get closer to your genetic potential).

 Likewise, you can split up your current standing bar curl sets over multiple days of the week to sneak in extra volume while increasing your recovery.
 Or, to say it another way, you'll be stronger and thus able to accumulate more volume by doing 5 sets twice per week than you will be by doing 10 sets upfront in a single session.